braekling/WP-Matomo/readme.txt

 See [Piwik FAQ](http://piwik.org/faq/how-to/#faq_113).

+= WP-Piwik only shows the first 100 sites of my multisite network.
+How can I get all other sites? =

+The Piwik API is limited to 100 sites by default.
+Add the following line to the section [General] of Piwik's config/config.ini.php file:

+    API_datatable_default_limit = 1000

 = Tracking does not work on HostGator! =

 Try to enable the "avoid mod_security" option (WP-Piwik settings, Tracking tab) or create a mod_security whitelist.